kobikelemen/drone-perch/README.md

 Summer 2021 UROP project

-The goal of this project is to train a drone agent to produce feasible trajectories which result in the cable hanging off the bottum of the drone wrapping around a target branch.
+The goal of this project is to train a drone agent to produce feasible trajectories which result in the cable hanging off the bottom of the drone wrapping around a target branch.

 Two approaches were taken.
 The first was a control approach where the agent's action space is the throttle on the motors.
 This was done by making a python simulation using the equations of motion for the system acting as the environment.
-This was done with both the 2D and 3D dynamics with similar results.
-This was visualised with a matplotlib animation.
+This was done with both the 2D and 3D dynamics with similar results and was visualised with a matplotlib animation.

 ![DCC96FB6-A241-4CF2-9513-434EFA3456A8_1_201_a](https://user-images.githubusercontent.com/85403218/138347417-4ee84e53-c55d-4cdd-80f0-f835c5653ebd.jpeg)